North Korea’s Kim Jong-un heads home after six-day Russian state visit

 The US and its allies, including South Korea, have said that the North could provide munitions for Moscow’s war on Ukraine in exchange for sophisticated Russian weapons technology that would advance Mr Kim’s nuclear ambitions.

-The North's leader's first overseas trip in more than four years included a meeting with president Vladimir Putin and an inspection of nuclear-capable strategic bombers, hypersonic missiles, and warships.
+The North’s leader’s first overseas trip in more than four years included a meeting with Russian president Vladimir Putin and an inspection of nuclear-capable strategic bombers, hypersonic missiles, and warships.

-On Sunday, Mr Kim was spotted in a lighter mood when he toured a university and watched a "Misha" the walrus show at a Russian aquarium.
+On Sunday, Mr Kim was spotted in a lighter mood when he toured a university on Russky Island and visited the Primorsky Aquarium, Russia’s largest, where he watched performances featuring beluga whales, bottlenose dolphins, fur seals and “Misha” the walrus, which he seemed to particularly enjoy, according to Russian media.

 A video published by Russian media showed Mr Kim dressed in a black suit walking along the red carpet to the train carriage to the music of a military band and waving goodbye.